vigneshsankariyer1234567890/tp/docs/DeveloperGuide.md

 ### Non-Functional Requirements
-1. New telemarketers should be able to easily use the application.
-(Quality requirement)
+1. New telemarketers should be able to easily use the application. (**Quality requirement**)
-2. The application should save and load data fast, and startup should take a few seconds at the most.
-(Performance requirement / Response time)
+2. The application should save and load data fast, and startup should take a few seconds at the most. (**Performance requirement / Response time**)
-3. Data should be saved frequently and automatically to allow for easy recovery on possible crashes.
-(Disaster recovery)
+3. Data should be saved frequently and automatically to allow for easy recovery on possible crashes. (**Disaster recovery**)
-4. The product should work on all OS, and both 32-bit and 64-bit environments.
-(Technical / Environment requirement)
+4. The product should work on all OS, and both 32-bit and 64-bit environments. (**Technical / Environment requirement**)
-5. The application should be able to efficiently (without noticeable slowdown) handle standard operations (add, delete, search, etc) for up to 10,000 users.
-(Data requirement, ie. volatility)
+5. The application should be able to efficiently (without a noticeable slowdown) handle standard operations (add, delete, search, etc) for up to 10,000 users. (**Data requirement**, ie. volatility)
-6. The product project is expected to adhere to a schedule that delivers a feature set every two weeks.
-(Process requirements)
+6. The product project is expected to adhere to a schedule that delivers a feature set every two weeks. (**Process requirements**)
-7. The product is not required to handle in-app sharing of data across users on different devices.
-(Project scope)
+7. The product is not required to handle in-app sharing of data across users on different devices. (**Project scope**)
-8. The product should be available for potential testers to test the capabilities of the product / find any bugs or issues.
-(Testability)
+8. The product should be available for potential testers to test the capabilities of the product / find any bugs or issues. (**Testability**)

 ### Glossary